internal-threadkit-types.pkg

 name: String, # Purely for display to humans.

-did_mail: Ref( Bool ), # Set this whenever this thread does some concurrency operation.
+didmail: Ref( Bool ), # We set this whenever the thread does some concurrency operation; thread-scheduler favors mail-performing threads.

 exception_handler: Ref( Exception -> Void ), # Root-level exception handler hook.